• Skip to primary navigation

 Microplane

 A Microplane is like a zester.
-It is used to grate ginger or garlic or other spices.
+It is used to grate ginger, garlic, or other spices.
 It is also excellent for zesting.
-While not a Chinese cooking tool, many professional chefs and experienced home cookers consider it an essential tool to have in the kitchen.
+While not a Chinese cooking tool, many professional chefs and experienced home cooks consider it an essential tool to have in the kitchen.

 Mortar &pestle

-Chinese cuisine calls for lots of spices or spice blends, so a mortar and pestle is another must-have tool for your kitchen.
-A mortar is a bowl that is made of wood, stone, or ceramic.
-Spices can be placed inside the mortar, and then the pestle, which is shaped like a club and is made from the same material as the mortar, is used to grind the spices or herbs.
-Used together, they can turn garlic into a paste and whole spices into powder.
+Chinese cuisine requires lots of spices or spice blends, so a mortar and pestle is another must-have tool for your kitchen.
+A mortar is a bowl made of wood, stone, or ceramic.
+Spices can be placed inside the mortar, and then the pestle, shaped like a club and made from the same material as the mortar, is used to grind the spices or herbs.
+They can turn garlic into a paste and whole spices into powder.

 Porcelain rice bowls

 A rice bowl is a small bowl that is the perfect size for a serving of rice.
 The bowls may be plain or decorative.
 Decorative ones are also used around a home for décor.
-Traditional designs include flowers or leaves, Chinese poems, calligraphy, or cherry blossoms.
+Traditional designs include flowers, leaves, Chinese poems, calligraphy, and cherry blossoms.

 Porcelain soup spoon